jeamon/gostream/README.md

 ## Upcomings

-* add capabilities to specify mutiple commands and each with its own destinations files as options and timeout value.
+* add capabilities to specify mutiple commands (each with its own options) from the shell.
 * add capabilities to specify interval at which we want to view output on the terminal and for which command.
 * add capabilities to pause & restart or stop output display at console screen.
 * add capabilities to specify multiple files containing a list of task to execute.